 A Xamarin.Forms solution can be created in Xamarin Studio or Visual Studio and will typically contain the following projects:

-Portable Library – This project is the cross platform application library that holds all of the shared code and share UI.
+Portable Library or Universal Project – This project is the cross platform application library that holds all of the shared code and share UI.

 Xamarin.Android Application – This project holds Android specific code and is the entry point for Android applications.